 College-aged students are also disproportionately affected by food insecurity, and studies show students struggling with food insecurity are often forced to neglect academic work in order to obtain more stable access to food.

-Our Food Security initiative will work alongside food system stakeholders, community residents, policy makers, non-profit leaders, and community-based organizations, to create a more just, equitable local food system.
+Our Food Systems initiative will work alongside food system stakeholders, community residents, policy makers, non-profit leaders, and community-based organizations, to create a more just, equitable local food system.
 We recognize how historical and systemic inequities have impacted and continue to influence the food system challenges we have today, so we will create an environment that empowers community residents as co-creators in our countywide vision to foster transformational change.

 In our first step to better understand the unique challenges of food insecurity and access to the food system in Knox County communities, we are conducting a Community Food Insecurity Assessment in partnership with the Knox County Health Department, the Community Food Security Advisory Committee, and Three3 to better understand our community assets, needs, and barriers through data collection, Participatory Action Research, and the convening of diverse voices in our community.